Ralph Breaks the Internet: Writing

-Two working versions of the script had been scrapped before settling on the one used for the film, according to head writer Josie Trinidad.
+Two working versions of the script had been scrapped before settling on the one used for the film, according to head of story Josie Trinidad.
 In one version, Vanellope had become self-absorbed by the Internet, gaining popularity and becoming a celebrity among the users.
 Ralph had been thrown in jail where he met the search engine Knowsmore, and they had partnered together to escape prison and help bring Vanellope back to her normal self.
 A second version had Ralph becoming an Internet-famous celebrity and would have been challenged by an anti-virus program named BEV that served as a super cop and would have been the story's villain.
 Trinidad said neither of these versions captured what they felt was the centerpiece of the sequel, being how Ralph and Vanellope reacted to the new world of the Internet and realizing they have separate paths going forward.

 Producer Clark Spencer said that "the film is about change.
 Two best friends are about to realize that the world won't always be the same.
 The internet is the perfect setting, really, because it's all about change—things change by the second".
 Director of story Jim Reardon said that it was intimidating to set the film on the Internet, stating that "[They] looked at how [they] could make the internet relatable on a human level—like how Game Central Station aka the power strip mirrored a train station in the first movie."
 Reardon, however, said that Disney "didn't want to make the movie about the internet", instead focus on Ralph and Vanellope's friendship, and to treat the Internet as "the place where the movie takes place".
 Josie Trinidad claimed that the filmmakers "didn't want to just give the audience more of that friendship — [people had] to see that relationship grow."